 - Leave No Witnesses: At the end, while Gordon is having a wargasm over bombing anyone who knows of Mamo out of existence, not-Kissinger is making a call to have everyone else with him killed – yes, including Gordon.

 - Lull Destruction: All the English dubs—yes, even the Toho dub, the most faithful of them all—have at least one moment of this, and it usually comes during the Coroner's Report.
 Of course, the Streamline and Geneon dubs are the bigger offenders.
-Some dubs also extend Mamo's dialogue in which he reveals himself to Fujiko to have him railing about the counterfeit Philosopher's Stone that Lupin had given him through her.
+Some dubs also extend Mamo's dialogue in certain scenes, such as when he reveals himself to Fujiko for the first time, his discussion with Lupin about his plans for apocalypse, and his contributions to human history.

 - Maybe Magic, Maybe Mundane: Mamo's "god" status, and indeed his whole character.
 While he is revealed to be a giant brain cybernetically controlling a set of degenerated clone bodies and is clearly of tremendous means, we are left taking him at his word about living for 10,000 years and manipulating human history.

 - Medium Blending: The photos Zenigata shows to the Egyptian officer seem to be actual photographs.

 - Medium Shift Gag: The scene inside Lupin's mind is filled with actual photos of nude women.